The reminders of the once great leader Genghis Khan (or Chinggis Khaan as he is referred to in Mongolia) are everywhere.

 - Insect Repellent – Along with natural beauty and hot weather, Mongolia is known for its pretty vicious mosquitos.
 Travellers are advised to bring a mosquito net, insect spray or a mosquito headnet.

 - Drive in the Mongol Rally – enter in the greatest motoring adventure on the planet.
-Start off in Europe and drive to Mongola, 10,000 miles across the mountains, rivers, desert and steppe.
+Start off in Europe and drive to Mongolia, 10,000 miles across the mountains, rivers, desert and steppe.
 There’s no backup, no support and no set route; just you, your fellow adventurists and a tiny car you bought from a scrapyard.

 - Sleep in a Ger – also known as Yurts outside of Mongolia, these tents keep you cozy and warm for a night spent underneath the stars.

-- Visit to Gobi Desert – the region is known as the location of the first nest of dinosaur eggs and other fossils found here in the 1920s.
+- Visit Gobi Desert – the region is known as the location of the first nest of dinosaur eggs and other fossils found here in the 1920s.
 So go dino hunting or why not learn about the Gobi nomads and hop on a camel to ride into the desert sands.